ikamensh/flynt/README.md

 ### Dangers of conversion
 It is not guaranteed that formatted strings will be exactly the same as before conversion.

-`'%s' % var` is converted to `f'{var}`.
+`'%s' % var` is converted to `f'{var}'`.
 There is a case when this will behave different from the original -  if var is a tuple of one element.
 In this case, %s displays the element, and f-string displays the tuple.
 Example:

 ```
 foo = (1,)